rlexa/profile/profile.md

   - Various clients and libraries are live

 ### 03/2023 - 12/2023 **[KION GROUP AG](https://www.kiongroup.com)** (ECommerce project, SPA Clients with HTML5/CSS3, Angular, Typescript)

+  __Legacy eCommerce Application Modernization__

+  Hired specifically for my expertise in legacy system optimization, I led the efforts to address various issues within a large, complex eCommerce application for KION, a webshop for buying or renting forklifts and parts.

+  __Key Challenges and Solutions:__

+  - __Complex Monorepo Architecture:__ Worked with a vast monorepo containing multiple libraries and clients, requiring careful management and refactoring to optimize performance and reduce complexity
+  - __Multi-Franchise, Dynamic UI:__ The application's multi-franchise nature required dynamic content rendering, with UI layouts and data components loading from the backend based on customer domain and configuration
+  - __SEO Compliance with Angular SSR:__ Integrated Angular Server-Side Rendering (SSR) to ensure the SPA adhered to SEO best practices, enabling search engine discoverability
+  - __Modernizing the Codebase:__ Led the effort to modernize the architecture, upgrading through four major Angular versions, while mentoring the team on RxJS, dependency injection, and best practices
+  - __Performance Optimization and Bug Reduction:__ Refined the monorepo structure, introducing professional second-entry-level sublibraries, reducing client size, and significantly minimizing bugs and technical debt

+  This project showcases a strong ability to manage complex legacy systems, streamline architectures, and lead teams in optimizing both technical and operational aspects of large-scale applications.

+  ---

 - Tasks:
   - SPA/PWA WebClients and corresponding libraries (Angular 13~16 Typescript Rxjs, Angular Material)